 Emotions

 Catherine has been playing a card game about emotions with Hubert since he was 2.
 “Each card shows a child’s face with a different emotion,” she says.
 “We have fun mimicking the emotions, like being surprised, angry, sad, or happy.”
 Catherine has noticed that this helps her son recognize his emotions.
 “The other day he said to me, ‘I don’t like it when you talk loud, it makes me upset.’”
-To help your toddler express their emotions, you can also describe what they’re experiencing.
+To help your child express their emotions, you can also describe what they’re experiencing.
 Here’s an example: “Are you angry because you don’t want to take your bath?
+“Use your words.
 Say, ‘I’m angry.’”
 Children who can talk about how they feel use fewer aggressive actions to express themselves.
-This also helps them make friends.
+This also helps them make friends and have fewer conflicts.

 Independence

-It’s important to let your child play by themselves.
+It’s important to let your child play by themself.
 When children can play on their own, they develop creativity and autonomy.
 That’s what Simon-Pierre does with 4-year-old Constance and 2-year-old Gaspard.
 “When we’re in the yard, I let them pick their own games,” he says.
 “For example, my daughter likes to pretend she’s going to work, while my son can entertain himself for a long time with just a branch.”
 Yes, the kids get dirty.
 They also get hurt sometimes, if they trip on a step, for example.
 But for their dad, that’s okay.
-These experiences let them see what they’re capable of and build their confidence.
+These experiences let them see what they’re capable of, find their limitations, and build their confidence.

 Sharing

 Sharing is an essential skill for getting along with others, but it’s a challenge for young children.
 You shouldn’t expect sharing to come easily to your child before the age of 4.
 To help her kids, Bianca leads by example.
 “When we’re eating, I point out if I’m sharing food from my plate or if I’m sharing my bread or apple with them.”
 You can also encourage your child to share by showing them the positive reaction they get when they let someone borrow a toy.
-For example, you can say, “Look, your brother’s happy because you lent him your stuffed animal!”
+For example, you can say, “Look, your brother’s happy because you gave him your stuffie to play with!”
 Make sure to praise your child whenever they share, too.

 When to start?